SCES-Makerspace-Lab/Illegal-Logging-IoT/Tests/Oloolua_test/README.md

-# Sound Detector System with Arduino Nano 33 BLE Sense and WAZIdev
+# Sound Detection Device with Arduino Nano 33 BLE Sense and Wazidev board

-## Project Overview
+## OLoolua Test Overview

-This project features a sound detection system utilizing the Arduino Nano 33 BLE Sense and two WAZIdev boards to transmit sound intensity data over a LoRa network.
+This Test features a sound detection system utilizing the Arduino Nano 33 BLE Sense and two Wazidev boards to transmit sound intensity data over a LoRa network.
 The Arduino Nano 33 BLE Sense detects sound levels using its built-in MEMS microphone, processes the data, and transmits it to a WAZIdev sender board via I2C.
 The sender board then relays this data to a WAZIdev receiver using LoRa communication, which displays the results on an LCD screen.

 ## Components

 - Arduino Nano 33 BLE Sense
 - 2 WAZIdev boards
-- LCD display (compatible with WAZIdev)
+- LCD display
 - Connecting wires
 - Power supplies for each component